hzla/Pokeweb-Live/README.md

 ## Showdown Calculator (experimental)

 Clicking Battle Calculator will export data and take you to a custom fork of the showdown battle calculator.
-Pokemon changes (bst, typing), and move changes (base power, typing, multihit) and auto imported.
+Pokemon changes (bst, typing), and move changes (base power, typing, multihit) and sets are auto imported.

 To import custom trainer sets, you must open the dev console with Cntr+Shift+J and then right click on set data that has outputted.